bbglab/oncodrivefml/docs/source/files.rst

 .. note::

-   All the files can be compressed using GZIP (extension ".gz"), BZIP2 (ext. ".bz2") or LZMA (ext. ".xz")
+   All the files can be compressed using GZIP (extension ".gz"), BZIP2 (extension ".bz2") or LZMA (extension ".xz")

 .. _files input format:

 Input file format
 ^^^^^^^^^^^^^^^^^

-The variants file is a text file with, at least, 5 columns separated by a tab character (header is required, but the order of the columns can change):
+The variants file is a text file with, at least, 5 columns separated by a tab character (the header is required, but the order of the columns can change):

 * Column CHROMOSOME: Chromosome.
 A number between 1 and 22 or the letter X or Y (upper case)
 * Column POSITION: Mutation position.
 A positive integer.